fredrikaverpil/tractor-purge/README.md

 The script will find all jobs (including archived jobs) which *do not* have status `active` or `ready` and which are older than `n` days.
 It will then delete all associated command logs.
 If the `--deletejobs` option is given, the jobs will also be deleted from the database (or archived if `DBArchiving` is set to `True` in Tractor's `db.config`).

-Please note, you may wish to run the facility provided by Pixar to purge jobs from the archive database: `tractor-dbctl --purge-archive-to-year-month YY-MM`
+Please note, a separate facility provided by Pixar is available to purge jobs from the job archive database: `tractor-dbctl --purge-archive-to-year-month YY-MM`

 #### Installation and execution of script